Free and Budget Friendly Things to Do in Pigeon Forge

 Looking for things to do in Pigeon Forge without breaking the bank?
 Choose from a number of budget friendly and free things to do in Pigeon Forge, Tennessee so you can explore the area and save money along the way!

 Wanting to enjoy a beautiful walk by the river?
-Take an afternoon and explore the 2-mile walking trail located by the Little Pigeon River.
-Entrances to the Riverwalk Greenway can be found at Patriot Park, Butler Street at Ashley, and Jake Thomas Road.
+Take an afternoon and explore the Riverwalk Trail that runs parallel with the Little Pigeon River.
+Entrances to the trail can be found at Patriot Park, Butler Street at Ashley, and Jake Thomas Road.
 Everyone in the family will enjoy walking or biking the trail and listening to the soothing sounds of the river along the way.
+And the trail is pet friendly, so bring your furry friend along!

 Excited about seeing Dolly Parton’s Stampede dinner show?
 Get there early and take a leisurely stroll along the open-air horse walk in Pigeon Forge.
 Get up close and personal with these magnificent creatures.
 Meet the performers and learn about each breed of horse.
 This is a great experience for everyone who is attending the show and its open to the public.
 Get your tickets to Dolly’s Stampede today.

-Take the family for an afternoon at Patriot Park, located next to the Old Mill in Pigeon Forge.
+Spend an afternoon with the family at Patriot Park, located next to the Old Mill in Pigeon Forge.
 A walk around the park takes you along the Little Pigeon River, where you”ll see a big “liberty” bell, flags from the 50 states, a historic patriot missile and a picnic pavilion.
 During Winterfest and the holiday season, Patriot Park lights up the night with magnificent holiday light displays.

 Pigeon Forge Trip Ideas